Russell-Waterhouse/blog/content/post/landmines.md

 But largely, this is a mine field.
 You can write fucked up, hard to read, too abstract functional code too.
 Debugging closures that have been passed through nine functions isn't fun, and if you write enough Haskell, you'll walk into that mine eventually.
+Category Theory is cool (all devs should know more math), but if you find yourself reading about [Monad Transformers on Wikipedia](https://en.wikipedia.org/wiki/Monad_transformer) in order to fill a ticket, you should find some small part of your brain screaming, "There's no way this is essential complexity!
+We passed accidental complexity many miles ago!"

 Mutable data is OK.
 Doing IO is OK.
 Both of those are what we built computers to do.
 Trying to fight those only serve to make our jobs harder.

 Also, the claims about concurrent optimizations are largely a falsehood.
 Using immutable data structures does not automatically mean your program will run in